babboe1/Rock-Paper-Scissor/README.md

 - chose between rock , scissors, papper
 - get computer response after a choice is clicked
 - get game outcome alert
+-  View the optimal layout for the site depending on their device's screen size

 ## My process